AlfRagnar/GoussanBlogSolution/GoussanBlog/README.md

 * Image Upload Validation to ensure valid Image file
 * Blog post Creation
 * Blog post validation to ensure blog post does not contain anything malicious like file insertion or malicious links
-* Render Videos/Images/Blog Posts/Blogs? in Cards in a sidescrolling slide
+* Render Images/Blogs in a sidescrolling fashion or something
 * Preview Blog Posts before creation
 * Insertion of Images and Videos into Blog Posts
 * View Uploads/Blog Posts by Users